candace579/candace579.github.io/README.md

 This is a writeup of goCD, continuous delivery.

-To see the webpage made for this, https://candace579.github.io/gocd in to your browser.
+To see the webpage made for this, put https://candace579.github.io/gocd in to your browser.